Ten-o69/ten-utils/README.md

 - `log` - Utility for logging any actions in the code.
 The tool implements the main class `Logger` and the class for configuration of the main class `LoggerConfig`.
 - `buffer` - A utility that creates a value inside the program memory and stores it until it is disabled or intentionally deleted by the user using a method.
+- `env_loader` - A utility for loading and validating environment variables using a `.env` file.

 ### Quick start for `log` utility